Migraines Unmasked: Root Causes and Natural Solutions for Lasting Relief

 Why Migraines Are More Than “Bad Headaches”

-From a clinical standpoint, migraines represent a state of neurological hyper-responsiveness.
+From a clinical standpoint, migraines represent a state of neurological hyper-responsiveness within pain and sensory pathways.
 The brain’s threshold for activating pain pathways becomes lower, making it more susceptible to triggers that would not provoke symptoms in someone without migraines.

 This heightened sensitivity is influenced by several underlying factors, including: